chrisledet/CLTableWithFooterViewController/README.markdown

 Easily add a stationary footer image when you reach the bottom of your UIScrollView or UITableView.
 It will remain put when the content bounces up and hide when scrolling up.

+### Installation

+Simply add all the files in the [Src](https://github.com/chrisledet/CLTableWithFooterViewController/tree/master/Src) directory to your project.

 ## Usage

 * Just import the `CLTableWithFooterViewController.h` header file into your UIViewController class.